Inclusive programs for individuals of all abilities.

 Contact us at inclusion@surrey.ca if you have any questions about the request process or our Summer Day Camps.

-The new model has participants fully integrated into a class with other swimmers of the same age and skill level.
+Participants are fully integrated into a class with other swimmers of the same age and skill level.
 Instructors will focus on the skills in a specific level rather than working with multiple students all with different swimming abilities.
 This allows your child to receive better instruction and prepares them to be more successful in learning skills and participating in a group setting.
 Your child will also have support from a staff member from the Surrey Association for Community Living.

-Registering in the Right Swim Level
+Registering in the right swim level

 We recommend having your child assessed by one of our aquatic staff when visiting any indoor pool.
 Assessments are free and only take 15 minutes to complete but will make your child’s experience in swimming lessons much more positive.
 Once the assessment is complete you will be ready for registration day.